The Men from

 accommodated the entire student body.
 There were four

-bands on the bill, The Men From S.O.U.N.D., our chief rivals
+bands on the bill, the Men From S.O.U.N.D., our chief rivals

-Animals, "96 Tears" by ? & the Mysterions, the
+Animals, "96 Tears" by Question Mark & the Mysterions, the

 doo wop classic "I Only Have Eyes For You," the

-aforementioned "Ain't Too Proud To Beg" by The Temptations,
+aforementioned "Ain't Too Proud To Beg" by the Temptations,

-and "Taxman" by The Beatles.
+and "Taxman" by the Beatles.
 We were gigging

 every weekend and battle tested, so we burned through the

 set and played and sang very well.
-Perhaps it's a testament
+Perhaps it's a

-as if for a British Invasion band.
-To perform and get
+included girls screaming as if for a British Invasion band.

-that kind of reaction at ones own high school was very meaningful
+To perform and get that kind of reaction at ones own high

-and satisfying.
-We went over so well that the school's
+over so well that the

 boy's vice principal, who was feared by the male student body